SignatureBeef/Terraria-s-Dedicated-Server-Mod/README.md

 TDSM IS NOT tMod.
 TDSM was actually under development before tMod was released.

 	- TDSM has been tested on a Ubuntu System with the Latest Mono installed.
 It was proven to be working!
-All you need to do is set debugmode to True in the server properties
+DebugMode is no longer needed!

 Status